Keto as a Way of Life

 We also like Monk Fruit extract because we’ve had a lot of success cooking with it.
 It doesn’t seem to crystallize and mess up the smooth texture of finished baked goods and sauces.

-You can really use any nut butter you like, but we like Almond butter because of it’s macros and it’s lower (but not really low) price.
+You can really use any nut butter you like in most Keto recipes, but we like Almond butter because of it's macros.

 If you've read my other stuff, you know that I like to make things from scratch.
 I'm a DIY kinda guy.
 You can make your own almond butter with some almonds and a food processor, but we did the calculations; it's less expensive and much less time consuming just to buy the stuff pre-made.
 I don't think you're sacrificing flavor by doing that either.